 In 1973 I chanced upon a Shaker exhibit at the Renwick Gallery in Washington, DC.
 Having grown up with Scandinavian furniture, the Shaker designs struck a chord.
 Since returning to Maine in the mid ’70’s, I’ve been privileged to do restoration work for the last Shaker community at Sabbathday Lake.

 In 1984 I opened my own shop here in New Gloucester, ME, concentrating on functional, meticulously crafted cherry furniture.
-Since that time I’ve built over 800 pieces for just under 200 discriminating clients who value exacting workmanship and appreciate the handmade, created to meet their specific needs.
+Since that time I’ve built almost 900 pieces for just under 200 discriminating clients who value exacting workmanship and appreciate the handmade, created to meet their specific needs.
 My work is sought by perceptive collectors throughout the U. S., Canada, Japan, Switzerland, Germany and England.

 Since 1988 I’ve been a contributing editor to Fine Woodworking magazine.
 Also the author of The Shaker Legacy ( Taunton Press 1998), and With the Grain: A Craftsman’s Guide to Understanding Wood (Lost art Press, 2015).